Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 > [!note] Dungeon Features
 >
 > The dungeon level underneath Death House is carved out of earth, clay, and rock.
 The tunnels are 4 feet wide by 7 feet high with timber braces at 5-foot intervals.
 Rooms are 8 feet tall and supported by thick wooden posts with crossbeams.
 The only exception is area 38, which has a 16-foot-high ceiling supported by stone pillars.
-Characters without darkvision must provide their own light sources, as the dungeon is unlit.
+Characters without [[/5.
+Mechanics/Rules/Senses.md#darkvision\|darkvision]] must provide their own light sources, as the dungeon is unlit.
 >
 > As the characters explore the dungeon, they see centuries-old human footprints in the earthen floor leading every which way.
 ^dungeon-features